Madnialihussain/Madnialihussain/README.md

 ##### A Full Stack Developer who is passionate about new technologies in Development and Computer Science

-- 🔭 I am currently working on Javascript, Node.Js & React
+- 🔭 I am currently working on Ruby on Rails, Javascript,Angular, Node.Js & React
 - 🌱 I am currently learning ThreeJS
 - 💫 Looking to contribute to open-source